unixpickle/alux/README.md

 I want to expand the scheduler with an IPC mechanism, and I want to implement some useful syscalls.
 To do this, I plan to modify the kernel and my tests simultaneously for rapid testing and development.

+ * Create a nicer way to pass arguments to syscalls
  * Clean up build system and remove various environment variables
  * Figure out a cleaner way to handle memory faults
- * Create (privileged) system calls for allocating, mapping, and freeing memory
  * Write basic `new` and `delete` for user-space
  * Come up with a viable IPC mechanism and implement it
  * Create tests that implement: